-- 1. Two (2) hose clamps are to be used per hose connection. - 2.
+- 1. If there is a need for more pressure or flow rate, the high flow storage tank should be considered. - 2.
+Two (2) hose clamps are to be used per hose connection. - 3.
 A visual inspection is to be performed upon finishing installation and start-up of each system to ensure each component will function as intended.
 This includes, but is not limited to: lids and respective O-rings are not damaged or loose, damaged or loose hoses, leakage, secured power outlets, etc.

-3.3 ROS Installation
+3.3 RO3/4 Installation

-- 1. The electrical source must be single phase, 3-conductor type provided with a hospital grade receptacle and a ground fault interrupter (GFI) at 115V, 20amp, and 60Hz.
+- 1. The electrical source must be single phase, 3-conductor type provided with a hospital grade receptacle and a ground fault interrupter (GFI) at 115V, 15amp, and 60Hz.
 The proper polarity and ground integrity must be initially checked and thereafter maintained.
 Failure to do so may result in electrical shock to the operator.
-It is suggested that the RO be placed on an electrical supply with emergency backup. - 2.
+It is suggested that the RO be placed on an electrical supply with emergency backup.
+The pump for the RO must be plugged into a dedicated 220V/60Hz/15A outlet. - 2.
 The RO must only be plugged directly into a GFI receptacle.
 It must not be plugged into an extension cord or power strip that could cause low amperage.